-Work in small groups to review career video(s), then compare how the workflow described in the pieces you reviewed compared to the steps of Geospatial Inquiry.
+For this spotlight you can choose from a series of videos and/or highlights from an interview with Sean McCartney, the Center lead of the NASA Develop program at Goddard Space Flight Center.
+The videos and interview highlight spotlight how different career professionals use GIS technology for their work.
+Compare how the workflow described in the pieces you reviewed compared to the steps of Geospatial Inquiry.
 Consider if and how these videos might inspire your students to enter STEM careers.

-- Experience a diversity of careers that use geospatial technologies - Discover how professionals in STEM fields engage in Geospatial Inquiry and for what purposes - Consider how STEM Professionals' work is similar to the Geospatial Inquiry in the POD Teacher Workshop, and the Geospatial Inquiries in which students might engage - Consider how to introduce geospatial careers to students and inspire them to enter these fields
+- Experience a diversity of careers that use geospatial technologies - Discover how and why professionals in STEM fields engage in Geospatial Inquiry - Consider how STEM Professionals' work is similar to the Geospatial Inquiry in the POD Teacher Workshop, and the Geospatial Inquiries in which students might engage - Consider how you might introduce geospatial careers to students.